Rudxain/bookmarks/README.md

 - [Wasm Audacity](https://wavacity.com)
 - [OVC](https://onlinevideoconverter.com).
 [YTDL](https://github.com/ytdl-org/youtube-dl) is better, but OVC can slice/crop at timestamps
 - [Convert rasters to SVGs](https://svgco.de)
-- [Down Detector](https://downdetector.com).
-To know if it's just my connection, or if other users have the same problems
 - [Try It Online](https://tio.run).
 A comprehensive collection of interpreters for normal langs and esolangs
 - [LAN file share](https://share-anywhere.com).
 I must replace it by a FLOSS alt.
 - [Desmos Graphing Calculator](https://desmos.com/calculator) (plotter)